 The design of the Elastos Smart Web is the brainchild of founder Rong Chen, a former senior software engineer at Microsoft, and features four pillars:

 - Elastos Blockchain.
-This is a decentralised platform, “where each device, individual, web site and digital asset has a trustworthy ID”.
+This is a decentralized platform, “where each device, individual, web site and digital asset has a trustworthy ID”.

 - Elastos Runtime.
 This is a lightweight operating system that prevents apps and services from directly accessing the Internet.

 - Elastos Carrier.
-This decentralised, peer-to-peer platform takes control of all network traffic between virtual machines and conveys information on behalf of dapps.
+This decentralized, peer-to-peer platform takes control of all network traffic between virtual machines and conveys information on behalf of dapps.